 As a large biological resource center, the DSMZ receives deposits into the collection from dozens of countries and sends biological material out to nearly a hundred countries.
 In addition, many of our on-going research projects involve international collaborations.
-As a result, over the last ten or more years, we have worked hard to ensure compliance with international legal frameworks that govern use and transfer of biological material (genetic resources), in particular, the UN Convention on Biological Diversity and, more recently, the Nagoya Protocol.
+As a result, over the last ten or more years, we have worked hard to ensure compliance with international legal frameworks that govern use and transfer of biological material (genetic resources), in particular, the UN Convention on Biological Diversity (CBD) and, more recently, the Nagoya Protocol.
 In particular, we were the first registered collection in the EU under EU-implementing legislation, Regulation (EU) No 511/2014.

-- WiLDSI: WiLDSI Project: Wissenschaftsbasierte Lösungsansätze für Digitale Sequenzinformation (Science-based approaches for DSI)
+- WiLDSI: Wissenschaftsbasierte Lösungsansätze für Digitale Sequenzinformation (Science-based approaches for Digital Sequence Information)

 - German Nagoya Protocol HuB (Hilfe und Beratung)

 - Coming soon (June 2021): Examining Trends in Non-Monetary Benefit-Sharing (ET-NMBS)

 - Rohden, F., & Scholz, A. (2022).
 The international political process around Digital Sequence Information under the Convention on Biological Diversity and the 2018–2020 intersessional period.
 Plants, People, Planet, 4(1), 51–60. https://doi.org/10.1002/ppp3.10198